-You have been given this leaflet as your doctor has recommended that you have stereotactic radiosurgery (also known as SRS) to your brain metastasis/metastases.
-Metastases are one or more secondary tumours that have spread to your brain from a cancer which has originated elsewhere in your body.
+You have been given this leaflet as your doctor has recommended that you have stereotactic radiosurgery (also known as SRS) to your benign brain tumour.
 This leaflet will give you more detail about stereotactic radiosurgery, specifically about the type of treatment planned for you and how you can help yourself during and after treatment.

-This leaflet has been written as a general guide.
-The timing and effects of treatment may vary from one person to another.
-The highlights the key points of the discussions you will have had with your doctor and treatment team.
+This leaflet has been written as a general guide, because the timing and effects of treatment may vary from one person to another.
+This leaflet will highlight the key points of the discussions you will have had with your doctor and treatment team.
 Your family members and friends may also find it helpful to read.